How to Stop Being Too Nice (Without Feeling Like a Jerk)

 ✔️ 5 Signs You’re Overfunctioning (and How to Stop)

-Being nice isn’t the problem.
-Doing it at your own expense is.
+Being nice is fine.
+Until you do it at your own expense

 When we work together, we focus on the things that actually move the needle: